vectordotdev/vector/README.md

 ## What is Vector?

-Vector is a lightweight and ultra-fast tool for building observability pipelines.
-Compared to Logstash and friends, Vector [improves throughput by ~10X while significanly reducing CPU and memory usage](#performance).
+Vector is a lightweight, ultra-fast, [open-source][urls.vector_repo] tool for building observability pipelines.
+Compared to Logstash and friends, Vector [improves throughput by ~10X while significanly reducing CPU and memory usage][urls.vector_performance].

 ### Principles